Ryamonster10/advcode-timetravling/README.md

 - **Encryption:** Add an extra layer of security by implementing a basic encryption before the encoding process.

 ## Evaluation Criteria
-Submissions will be judged based on creativity, originality, efficiency, robustness, and the quality of documentation.
+Submissions will be judged based on creativity, originality, efficiency, robustness, and documentation quality.
 Bonus points for implementing optional enhancements.

 ## Submission Instructions
-- Ensure your code is well-commented and clearly structured.
+- Ensure your code is well-commented and structured.
 - Provide a brief README explaining how to run your program and any dependencies required.
-- Submit your source code files and any additional materials before the deadline.
+This can be 1-2 sentences and should replace this file.